TV-Rename/tvrename/tools.md

 ![The Tools Menu](images/tools/menu-01.png){:.pic-r}
 Here you can find tools to update, manipulate and annihilate the data relating to your Media Library and TheTVDB cache.

+Sort out once-and-for-all which of your favourite actors are in which shows and vice-versa.

 You can also do some clever stuff manipulating and re-creating torrent files.

 {:.clear}